-8 things you’ll miss if they close Marks & Spencer | Ideal Home
+8 things you’ll miss if they close your local Marks & Spencer | Ideal Home

 That is women of all shapes, sizes, ages and ethnicities.
 Can I get an Amen?

-7. The free next day store collection
+7. The free next-day store collection

-Because who really wants to wait a whole week for their order.
+Because who really wants to wait a whole week for their order?
 Not me!

 8. The Dine in for Two offer!